MLSys 2024 Call For Papers

-Authors are encouraged to submit previously unpublished research at the intersection of computer systems and machine learning.
+Authors are encouraged to submit previously unpublished research at the intersection of machine learning and computer systems.
 The MLSys Program Committee will select papers based on a combination of novelty, quality, interest, and impact.

 - Efficient model training, inference, and serving